jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-runtime-access-guide.md

 ## Adaptable Events
 AdapTable fires a number of events that will keep you informed of everything that is happening inside your grid to which you can subscribe and respond as appropriate via the Adaptable Api.

-There is a full list in the [Api Developer Documentation](https://api.adaptableblotter.com/interfaces/_src_api_eventapi_.eventapi.html).
+There is a full list in the [Event Section of Api Developer Documentation](https://api.adaptableblotter.com/interfaces/_src_api_eventapi_.eventapi.html).

 These events include `AdaptableReady` which fires when the Grid is fully loaded and ready to be used.

-In addition the Audit Log fires events whenever User State or underlying data changes.
-You can listen to these events by setting up Audit Log.
+In addition the [Audit Log](https://api.adaptableblotter.com/interfaces/_src_adaptableoptions_auditoptions_.auditoptions.html) can be configured to fire an event whenever User State or underlying data changes.

-Full details of the Audit Log events can be found in the AuditEventAPI.
+Full details of the Audit Log events can be found in the [Audit Event Section of Api Developer Documentation](https://api.adaptableblotter.com/interfaces/_src_api_auditeventapi_.auditeventapi.html).

 ## Notifications & Alerts
+End Users can be immediately informed when something important happens through Message Alerts.

+These are normally triggered as the result of data changes (e.g. if Column X change > 10%) but the AdapTable Api can be used to send them at other times too.

-Another way of informing the user of something important is via Message Alerts.
-There are 4 types of Alerts that you can send:
+There are 4 types of Alerts that can be sent:

-Info
+- Info

-Success
+- Success

-Warning
+- Warning

-Error
+- Error

-Tip
-To send an alert, use the Alert API section of the Adaptable API.

-Depending on which method (or params) you use, a different alert will be shown.

-By default alerts are shown as popups (and in the Alerts toolbar) but you can choose to put them elsewhere.

-Tip
+> Send an alert via the [Alert Api](https://api.adaptableblotter.com/interfaces/_src_api_alertapi_.alertapi.html).

+There are a number of different [Alert properties](https://api.adaptableblotter.com/interfaces/_src_predefinedconfig_alertstate_.alertproperties.html) available - allowing you to show Alerts as popups, or in the Alerts toolbar and tool panel, to colour or jumpt to cells that triggered the Alert etc.  See [Alert State](https://api.adaptableblotter.com/interfaces/_src_predefinedconfig_alertstate_.alertstate.html) for full details.

-If you want to find out when an alert has been triggered, you can subscribe to AdapTable's AlertFired event, which is published whenever an event is fired (see Event API).
+> To find out when an alert has been triggered, subscribe to AdapTable's [AlertFired event](https://api.adaptableblotter.com/interfaces/_src_api_eventapi_.eventapi.html).

 Note
 Users are able to create their own alert definitions using the Alerts unction, which will trigger alerts whenever the rule is met.